If you are seeking ways to feel and look younger, you are not alone. People have been seeking the fountain of youth for thousands of years.

 3. Eat your oatmeal.
 This article in Science Daily says oats are packed full of antioxidants that reduce bad cholesterol, heal cell damage, and help reduce wrinkles by plumping up the skin.
 Suddenly you’ll find yourself repeating those 7 dreaded words from your youth: “Eat your oatmeal, it’s good for you.”

 4. Hug more often.
 A Berkeley University study has shown hugging releases oxytocin, the so-called anti-aging hormone.
 Among its many attributes, it helps regenerate weakened muscles.
 So hug long and stay strong!

 5. Cut back on sugars and processed foods.
 When it comes to speeding up the aging process and contributing to illness, the chief culprit is fructose because it promotes inflammation.
-Read more about all the diseases linked to fructose.
-And then go purge your kitchen cupboards.
+Purge your kitchen cupboards.

 6. Eat whole foods.
 Most centenarians are found in cultures that favor unprocessed, minimally cooked plants and regular exercise like daily walks.
 These seniors also manage their stress better with prayer, meditation and solid support networks.

 7. Exercise and use the computer.
 These are not two separate tips.
 A Mayo Clinic study has found that computer use and moderate exercise (in conjunction with each other) can protect brain function in seniors better than if they only do one or the other.

 8. Quit smoking.
 What’s good for our health is also a good anti-aging strategy.
 Smoking ages the skin, causes wrinkles, and contributes to the raspy voice that identifies long-term smokers.